Domiiniik/GTA-SA---SCM-Fixes/README.md

 -Fix bike school having incorrect medals.
 -fix for wrong vehicle in the car-showroom in SF after Cesar missions?
 -Maintain GTASnP.com and severe save-game editors compatibility.
+-Special sunset/sunrise date fix for...
+Millie and Helena?